Reconstruct Anything Model: a lightweight general model for computational imaging: Related works

 \section{Related works}

 \paragraph{End-to-end architectures} Several architectures have imposed themselves as cornerstone in the low-level vision community.
 Early breakthroughs include the UNet \citep{ronneberger2015u, jin2017deep} and deep residual convolutional networks \citep{DnCNN, zhang2018residual, zhang2017learning}.
 More recently, architectures incorporating attention mechanisms have surpassed previous state-of-the-art models \citep{zhang2023practical, liang2021swinir, zamir2022restormer}.
+Akin to our work, \citep{ren2023multiscale} propose to condition a denoising diffusion UNet on a multiscale version of the measurements.
 Notable recent developments include transformer-based models, particularly in single-image super-resolution \citep{liang2021swinir, zamir2022restormer}, and, more recently, state-space models \citep{guo2024mambair}.
 Despite these advances, the UNet remains a key backbone for many state-of-the-art methods, see e.g. \citep{zhang2023practical,zamir2022restormer}, incorporating transformer blocks on UNet-like architectures.

 \paragraph{Unrolled architectures} To better condition on the acquisition physics, unrolled networks introduce learnable neural modules (e.g., convolutional layers) within the iterations of an optimization algorithm solving~\Cref{eq:min_pb}.
-Several architectures have become standard in this framework, notably in natural image processing \citep{zhang2017learning, zhang2020deep, bertocchi2020deep, sanghvi2022photon}, medical imaging \citep{adler2018learned, ramzi2022nc}, and astronomical imaging \citep{aghabiglou2023deep}.
+Several architectures have become standard in this framework, notably in natural image processing \citep{zhang2017learning, zhang2020deep, bertocchi2020deep, sanghvi2022photon}, medical imaging \citep{adler2018learned, ramzi2022nc, gossard2024training}, and astronomical imaging \citep{aghabiglou2023deep}.
 However, these models have large memory footprints and are typically trained on a single or limited set of tasks with limited variations.
 Moreover, there is a significant discrepancy between the overall architecture of these unrolled models and the highly effective architectures employed by the previously discussed state-of-the-art UNet-like architectures.

 \paragraph{Self-supervised learning} In many scientific and medical imaging applications, obtaining ground-truth data for supervised training is often expensive or even impossible~\citep{belthangady_applications_2019}.
 Self-supervised methods enable training directly from measurements alone~\citep{batson_noise2self_2019,chen_equivariant_2021,tachella_sensing_2023}.
 In this work, we show that self-supervision is highly effective for finetuning a foundation model without ground-truth references.